 As a lawn irrigation business owner or contractor, you risk exposure to several hazards.
 Here are some examples of what can go wrong:

-2. Irrigation system installation professionals work with pipe cutters and excavators.
-An employee or client can get hurt when installing lawn or garden sprinklers.
-The client may decide to seek compensation to cover their medical expenses.
-The employee will expect workers’ compensation benefits.
+- Irrigation system installation professionals work with pipe cutters and excavators.
+An employee can get hurt when installing garden sprinklers.
+The employee will be entitled to and expect workers’ compensation benefits.

-3. During a storm, or a fire, furniture, heavy and expensive installation equipment, and electronics such as laptops may be destroyed.
+- During a fire, owned business assets may be destroyed.
 Your business would incur significant costs to replace damaged assets.

-4. Workers break for lunch during installation at a client’s yard.
+- Workers break for lunch during an installation at a client’s home.
 When they return, the equipment has been stolen.
 Without insurance coverage, your business will need to bear the cost of replacing the equipment.

-5. During transportation, the company vehicle may be damaged due to an accident.
-The employee sustains injuries and vehicle damage; the other vehicle is damaged, and the occupants are hurt.
+- A company vehicle may be damaged in an accident.
+The employee sustains injuries and the vehicle needs repairs; the other party’s vehicle is also damaged, and the occupants are hurt.
 Depending on who caused the accident, your business may be liable for damages for bodily injury and property damage.

 Types of Irrigation System Installation Insurance